-Consistent with APTA's program, the Sustainability Action Plan (Plan) identifies, evaluates, and prioritizes the most important actions BART can take to advance sustainability through 2025, as well as to implement the revised 2017 Sustainability Policy.
+Consistent with APTA's program, this Sustainability Action Plan (Plan) identifies, evaluates and prioritizes the most important actions BART can take to advance sustainability through 2025 and implement the revised 2017 Sustainability Policy.
 This Plan was initiated in 2015 and finalized in 2017; data from 2015 is used to establish the Business As Usual (BAU) baseline from which the outcome of the actions will be compared and measured against in 2025.
-The Plan summarizes much of the existing sustainability work BART is doing and finds the best points to leverage sustainability in the future planning, design, construction, operations and on-going maintenance of the system.
-At this time, BART's Sustainability Program is especially focused on transitioning to clean energy while also achieving a return-on-investment in energy, managing long-term labor costs related to system maintenance, and introducing greater resilience.
+This Plan summarizes much of the existing sustainability work BART does and highlights the best approaches to leverage sustainability in the future planning, design, construction, operations and on-going maintenance of the system.
+At this time, BART's Sustainability Program is especially focused on transitioning to clean energy while also achieving a return-on-investment in energy, managing long-term labor costs related to system maintenance, and introducing greater system resilience.